How to get to the Seven Rila Lakes/Sapareva Banya from Sofia?

 Distance from Sofia: 120 km

-Staring from one of Plovdiv’s most emblematic attractions – a remarkably well-preserved Roman stadium, right in the center of town, one can make their way through the colorful and always happening “Kapana” district where tiny workshops, galleries and craft beer bars mark each corner.
+Starting from one of Plovdiv’s most emblematic attractions – a remarkably well-preserved Roman stadium, right in the center of town, one can make their way through the colorful and always happening “Kapana” district, where tiny workshops, galleries, and craft beer bars mark each corner.

 A quick climb of one of the seven hills, on which the town was built some 8000 years ago, brings a delightful reward- a stunning panorama of the whole Thracian plain guarded by the Rhodope mountains, to the South.
-Graffiti art, emerging hand-made art shops, creative startups and rich festival program blend with Plovdiv’s ancient Roman heritage and Revival 19-th century architecture, to form a city with unique charm and a proud Cultural capital of Europe in 2019.
-Plovdiv is also a great base for other “day trips” options.
+Graffiti art, emerging handmade art shops, creative startups, and rich festival program blend with Plovdiv’s ancient Roman heritage and Revival 19th-century architecture, to form a city with unique charm and a proud Cultural Capital of Europe of 2019.
+Plovdiv itself is a great base for other “day trips” options.

 Distance from: Sofia: 130 km

-The spectacular Seven Rila lakes have become one of the most attractive spots for the mountain lovers visiting Bulgaria.
-Their crystal water, the picturesque location at above 2200m and the breath-taking panorama of the surrounding Rila and Pirin mountains, make up for the moderate-level effort hike needed to reach them.
+The spectacular Seven Rila Lakes have become one of the most attractive spots for mountain lovers visiting Bulgaria.
+Their crystal water, the picturesque location above 2200m, and the breathtaking panorama of the surrounding Rila and Pirin mountains make up for the moderate-level effort hike needed to reach them.
 The area is considered a sacred and special place by the mountain community.

-The ascend to the lakes begins with a chair lift ride from the town Panitishte area to the “Rila Lakes” hut.
-From there it’s a 3-4 hours hike where you pass all the lakes and at the end you reach a peak overlooking all 7 lakes.
-The lift costs 10 leva one way and entrance to the Rila Lakes is free.
+The ascend to the lakes begins with a chair lift ride from the town of Panitishte to the “Rila Lakes” hut.
+From there it’s a 3-4 hour hike passing all the lakes, and at the end you reach a peak overlooking all 7 lakes.
+The lift costs 10 leva one way, and entrance to the Rila Lakes is free.

 Distance from Sofia: 90 km